basecamp/bcx-api/sections/topics.md

 * `excerpt` is from the latest comment on the topicable
 * `last_updater` is the creator of the latest comment, or the creator of the topicable if it has no comments

+Buckets are only provided for topics that are not accessed via a project.
+For example, topics returned from `GET /topics.json` will include their buckets, but those returned from `GET /projects/1/topics.json` will not.

+### Pagination

+We will return 50 topics per page.
+If the result set has 50 topics, it's your responsibility to check the next page to see if there are any more topics -- you do this by adding `&page=2` to the query, then `&page=3` and so on.

+### Sorting

 It's possible to change the order topics are returned in with the `sort` parameter.
 Topics can be sorted by their latest update times using the